epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/_index.md

 ```

 The outlierprocess function is used to reduce the influence of outliers by one of two methods: trimming or winsorizing.
-If trimming is TRUE, remove extreme outliers based on gaps that must be at least 3*IQR; the cutoff for the number of outliers in a group is either a maximum of 5 or 0.0025 of the total number of samples (whichever is larger).
-Detected outliers are recoded as NA.
-If trimming is FALSE, winsorize outliers based on the specified percentile (default is 1%, 0.5% on each side, corresponding to pct=0.005).
+If `trimming=TRUE`, remove extreme outliers based on gaps that must be at least 3*IQR; the cutoff for the number of outliers in a group is either a maximum of 5 or 0.0025 of the total number of samples (whichever is larger).
+Detected outliers are recoded as `NA`.
+If `trimming=FALSE`, winsorize outliers based on the specified percentile (default is 1%, 0.5% on each side, corresponding to `pct=0.005`).
 Percentiles can be estimated based on the quantile function or the empirical beta-distribution.
 For this analysis, winsorizing 1%.
-See ?outlierprocess for more details.
+See `?outlierprocess` for more details.

 ```r
 Betasnooutliers<-outlierprocess(processedBetas=betasabovedetection,